Car Audio Grounding Guide - How to Get a Better Amp Ground

 • Engine block to chassis ground

+The battery negative to chassis ground and engine block to chassis ground are both very important for the ground side of the electrical system.
 If the engine ground is weak, the alternator may not have the return path it needs.
 If the battery ground is weak, the whole electrical system can suffer.

 Grounding and High Output Alternators